openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

 can be prefixed by ``const`` keyword for |TS| compatibility.
 It does not have any influence to the declared type.

-A compile-time error occurs if the modifier ``declare`` is used in a context that is already ambient:
+A :index:`compile-time error` occurs if the modifier ``declare`` is used in a context that is already ambient:

 .. code-block:: typescript
    :linenos: